 From around 100 plants, Kober selected particularly robust and vigorous, which he identified with a double letter.
 This is how the Kober 5 BB got its name, because the 5th floor of the BB group ultimately turned out to be the best for the Austrian location.
 Kober now left this (only) vine in the nursery in Wiener Neustadt increase vegegatively, In 1920, he went public 16 years after the project started.
 That was relatively quick, because it often takes several decades for a new one vine or document is permitted.

 Kober had concealed the origin of Teleki and called it "Kober vine".
 The basic (and also very important) basic selection had already been made by Sigmund Teleki.
 Both breeders made the mistake of marketing very similar types with the same number designation.
-In the individual wine-growing countries a number of selections were made from this mixture.
-The director of the viticulture school Krems (Lower Austria) Ferdinand Reckendorfer selected from the Kober 5 BB the documents R (eckendorfer) 7, R 27, R 43 and 8-35.
-And the German biologist Dr. Carl Börner (1880-1953) selected 59 B (örner), 65 B, and 68 B. All these selections, however, gained no significance.
-For a broad use of the base sat especially the Austrian wine-growing engineer Josef Mader (1876-1938).
+A number of selections were carried out from this mixture in the individual wine-growing countries.
+The director of the viticulture school Krems (Lower Austria) Ferdinand Reckendorfer selected the documents R (eckendorfer) 7, R 27, R 43 and 8-35 from the Kober 5 BB.
+And the German biologist Dr. Carl Börner (1880-1953) selected 59 B (örner), 65 B and 68 B. However, none of these selections became important.
+The Austrian winegrower Josef especially advocated a wide use of the base Mader (1876-1938) a.